aws-quickstart/cdk-eks-blueprints/docs/addons/external-dns.md

 });
 ```

-The parameter `useWildcardDomain` above when set to true will also create a CNAME for `*.dev.myglobal-domain.com`.
-This is at the moment used for host based routing within EKS (e.g. with NGINX ingress).
+When `useWildcardDomain` is set to `true`, the add-on creates a CNAME for `*.dev.myglobal-domain.com`.
+At the moment, this is used for host-based routing within EKS (e.g., with NGINX inbound traffic).

-## Configuration Options
+## Configuration options

-   - `namespace`: Optional target namespace where add-on will be installed.
-Changing this value on the operating cluster is not recommended.
-Set to `external-dns` by default.
+   - `namespace`: Optional target namespace where an add-on is installed.
+Do not change this value on the operating cluster.
+By default, it is set to `external-dns`.
-   - `version`: The add-on is leveraging a Bitnami helm chart.
-This parameter allows overriding the helm chart version used.
+   - `version`: Add-on uses a Bitnami helm chart.
+This parameter allows you to override the helm chart version.
-   - `hostedZone`: Hosted zone provider is a interface that provides one or more hosted zones that the add-on will leverage for the service and ingress configuration.
+   - `hostedZone`: An interface that provides one or more hosted zones that the add-on uses for the service and inbound configuration.

 ## Functionality

-Applies External-DNS configuration for AWS DNS provider.
-See [AWS Tutorial for External DNS](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md) for more information.
+This applies the External DNS configuration for the DNS provider.
+For more information, see [Setting up ExternalDNS for Services on AWS](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md).